 - When is the best time to exit a startup?

-- How to sell your business successfully – top hints and tips
+- How to sell your startup business successfully – top hints and tips

-- In summary: plan your exit as soon as you can
+- In summary: plan your best startup exit strategy as soon as you can

 What is a startup exit?